MoneyGram provides a quick and flexible service for basic transfers and cash pickup. However, it is expensive and has low transfer limits.

 “Rip-off” money transfer companies under fire in the U.K.The Guardian

-The sign-up process is relatively straight-forward.
+The registration process takes around 5 minutes and is relatively straight-forward.
 You begin by entering your email and a password, before providing essential contact information such as name, address and phone number.
-The entire process takes around 5 minutes.

 How does MoneyGram work?

 As a part of our MoneyGram review, we will take you through an example transaction.
 If you would like some guidance in navigating your own account, you can follow along below.

 Step 1 – Sign up and login

 Visit moneygram.com, sign up and login.
 To begin a transfer, click Send to Someone New.